thegreenrobot/littlechef-rackspace/README.md

 ### Putting Your Secrets in a Secrets File

 You can specify a `secrets-file` in the `config.cfg` that contains your username and api key.
-This allows you to check in common configuration (images, flavors) while not checking in secrets to your source control repository.
+This allows your source repository to track common configuration (images, flavors) but not secrets.
 Here's an example `secrets.cfg` file:

 ```
 [DEFAULT]
-username=<your username>
+username=myrackspaceusername
-key=<your api key>
+key=myrackspaceapikey
 ```

 ## Rackspace Create